vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 * If a payment has been _captured_ (as with "direct capture"), the merchant has to make a `/refund` call, and it then takes days before the amount is available in the customer's account.
-* With "reserver capture" it is possible to reserve a higher amount and only capture a part of it.
+* With "reserve capture" it is possible to reserve a higher amount and only capture a part of it (useful for electric car charging stations, etc).
   It is also possible to capture the full amount with multiple captures ("partial capture").

 See: